Asymptotic Syzygies of Weighted Projective Spaces

 \subsection{Acknowledgments}

-I would like to express my sincerest gratitude to Daniel Erman for his guidance, support, and invaluable feedback throughout this project.
+I would like to express my sincere gratitude to Daniel Erman for his guidance, support, and invaluable feedback throughout this project.
 I also thank Maya Banks, John Cobb, Caitlin Davis, Jose Israel Rodriguez, and Aleksandra Sobieska for their mentorship and helpful comments.
-I am grateful to Michael Brown, Gregory Smith, Christin Sum, and many more for their insights and suggestions.
+I am grateful to Christine Berkesch, Michael Brown, Juliette Bruce, Gregory Smith, Christin Sum, and many others for their insights and suggestions.
 I acknowledge the support from the National Science Foundation Grant DMS-2200469, as well as that from the math departments at the University of \Hawaii \ at \Manoa \ and the University of Wisconsin-Madison.
 Lastly, most explicit computations were performed with the aid of Macaulay2 \cite{M2}.